foyer-groupe/design-system/README.md

 ## What's inside

-This Design System is about 13.37% (at the moment) of our complete Design System used by our teams.
+This Design System currently represents approximately 13.37% of the full suite used by our teams at Groupe Foyer.

-We decided to publish a little piece of our work to get feedback from the outside and promote the user-centric design by Groupe Foyer.
-It will be completed piece by piece.
+We've chosen to release this portion of our work to the public to invite external feedback and to champion the principles of user-centric design.
+By sharing this, we hope to foster a collaborative dialogue that will help us refine and enhance our Design System over time.
+This is just the beginning—more elements will be gradually added as we continue to develop and perfect our approach.

 ## The Website